-Now, during the rainy season, the weather in Bogota can be deceptive.
+During the rainy season, the weather in Bogota can be deceptive.
 Typically, it will be beautifully sunny and warm in the morning.
 So you’ll go out without a jacket (and maybe even without a sweater – rookie mistake!) and by 1pm most afternoons – as we say in London – it will be pissing down.
 This isn’t just heavy rain; it’s biblical in nature.
 It can leave streets flooded, cars stranded and, needless to say, feet completely drenched.
 The temperature also drops to the lower end of the daily average.
-It is therefore imperative to always carry a jacket and a large umbrella with you during the wet season (even if the weather’s nice when you leave home), and preferably wear boots or waterproof shoes… or at least shoes that will put up some sort of a fight against torrential rain.
+It is therefore imperative to always carry a jacket and a large umbrella with you during the wet season (even if the weather’s nice when you leave home).
+It’s also a good idea to wear boots or water-resistant shoes.
+After all, who wants to be walking around the city with wet feet?
 In my experience, the wettest months have been March, April, October and November.

 When the sun is shining…

 …it is very strong in Bogota due to the altitude, and especially between 11am and 3pm.
 You’ll often see people walking along the street carrying umbrellas to shade themselves from the sun.
-This works well during the wet season as it’ll protect you from the sun in the morning and the rain in the afternoon!
-Otherwise it’s a good idea to wear a hat or scarf to protect your head, lest you be left with a red-head or pink parting (which turns into dandruff a couple of weeks later once it starts peeling…).
+This works well during the wet season as it’ll protect you from the sun in the morning and the rain in the afternoon.
+Otherwise it’s a good idea to wear a hat or headscarf to protect your head, lest you be left with a red-head or pink parting (which turns into dandruff a couple of weeks later once it starts peeling).